 The annual celebration - known in ancient times as Dies Romana or Romaia - is based on the legendary founding of Rome by Romulus in 753 BC.

-The Eternal City marks its birthday in 2022 with historical re-enactments of ancient Roman rituals and gladiator fights, which will be open to the public for the first time in two years after Italy recently eased its covid-19 restrictions.
+The Eternal City marks its birthday in 2023 with four days of historical re-enactments of ancient Roman rituals and gladiator fights.

-To celebrate Natale di Roma the city opens its municipal museums - including the Capitoline Museums, the archaeological area of the Circus Maximus and the Mausoleum of Augustus - for free on 21 April.
+To celebrate Natale di Roma the city opens its municipal museums for free - including the Capitoline Museums and the archaeological area of the Circus Maximus - on 21 April.